-The model reconstruction for the 536/540 cruption double event by (Toohey et al., 2016a, see also Table 1) led to the maximum accumulated AOD in the Arctic at around 75N.
-The volcanic forcing used for this study is based on eVolv2k (Toohey and Sigl, 2017, see section 2.1.4), which gives the peak AOD at a latitude of 45N (Fig. A5).
-According to our spatial pattern of the volcanic forcing we simulate maximum cooling in mid latitudes at around 30-40N in the Mediterranean, A surface winter warming pattern and a positive NAO has been observed after large tropical cruptions in the Himalayas and the Western United States, which are the same areas as Toohey et al 2016a simulated.
-However, past (Robock and Mao, 1992; Robock, 2000).
-However, not all IPCC models show this signal (Stenchikov et al., 2002; Driscoll et al., 2012).
-The cause for this is still highly debated.
-A few of the debated points are about discussing model deficiencies (low top versus high top models, Charlton-Perez et al., 2013), volcanic aerosol forcing details (Toohey et al., 2014), strength of the volcanic cruption and forcing (Bittner et al., 2016b), tropical versus high latitude cruption impact (Schneider et al., 2009), the cooling in our study is stronger.
-This could be due to the latitudinal difference of the peak volcanic forcing between the two studies, role of the ENSO state during the cruption (Coupe and Robock, 2021), up to if the observed signal is due to volcanic cruptions at all (Polyani et al., 2019).
-Here, we use a mean of 12 ensemble members, 4 cruptions, and a mix of tropical and extratropical cruptions, which could dampen the signal.
+The model reconstruction for the 536/540 eruption double event by (Toohey et al., 2016a, see also Table 1) led to the maximum accumulated AOD in the Arctic at around 75°N. The volcanic forcing used for this study is based on eVolv2k (Toohey and Sigl, 2017, see section 2.1.4), which gives the peak AOD at a latitude of 45°N (Fig. A3).
+According to our spatial pattern of the volcanic forcing we simulate maximum cooling in mid latitudes at around 30-40°N in the Mediterranean, the Himalayas and the Western United States, which are the same areas as Toohey et al 2016a simulated.
+However, the cooling in our study is stronger.
+This could be due to the latitudinal difference of the peak volcanic forcing between the two studies.